Early Psychosis Programs - Our Clinical Team

 Nupoor Adhikari is a supported education and employment specialist at SacEDAPT, passionately dedicated to assisting clients in achieving their academic and occupational goals.
 She collaborates closely with clients, ensuring appropriate accommodations in school and work settings.
-Holding a Bachelor of Science in neurobiology/physiology and a Bachelor of Arts in psychology from UC Davis, her academic foundation equips her to address the diverse needs of our clients.
-Adhikari's prior roles as a mental health worker at UC Davis Health ED and a research intern at the UC Davis MIND Institute have shaped her commitment to mental health advocacy.
+Adhikari's prior roles as a mental health worker at UC Davis Health Emergency Department and a research intern at the UC Davis MIND Institute have shaped her commitment to mental health advocacy.
 She is thrilled to be part of SacEDAPT and EDAPT, contributing to transformative work at the intersection of education, employment, and mental health.
-Beyond the clinic, Nupoor is devoted to personal growth as a graduate student at the University of Vermont and looks forward to fostering positive change in the lives of our clients.

 Brenda Avalos is a bilingual SacEDAPT supported education and employment specialist.
 Avalos works closely with clients, helping them improve their everyday functioning and achieve their goals of social, academic and occupational recovery.
 Avalos works to ensure each client is receiving the appropriate accommodations in the school and work setting, acting as a liaison between the client's school and their families.
 She received her B.A. in sociology from CSU Stanislaus.
 Avalos is a part of two different projects, Multi County Collaborative (MCC) and is a team lead for the Early Psychosis Intervention Training and Technical Assistance Center (EPI-CAL TTA) team.